YouDoctorYet/TypeMe/ReadMe.txt

-This is a typing game, titled: The Typing Game
+This is a typing game, titled: TypeMe

 The main file is titled "TP 2.py".